vdlad/vdlad.github.io/README.md

 ## Content files

 The files in the `content` folder are Markdown files that contain the content of the website.
 Each file corresponds to one page of the website.

-The folder in which the file is placed (`papers`, `courses`, or `design`) determines the category in which the page will appear (the [paper page](https://pascalmichaillat.org/papers/), the [course page](https://pascalmichaillat.org/courses/), or the [design page](https://pascalmichaillat.org/design/)).

-Keep the folders `papers`, `courses`, and `design` to preserve this website's structure.
-You can change the name of a folder to change the URL where the category page is located.
-Keep the `tags` folder to preserve the customization of the [tag page](https://pascalmichaillat.org/tags/).

-All the files currently in the `content` folder pertain to this website and can be safely deleted, with the exception of the following files:

-+ `location.md` – Page linked to the location icon on the homepage.
-Replace the content with your own addresses.
-+ `officehours.md` – Page linked to the office hours icon on the homepage.
-Replace the content with your own office hours.

 ## Static files